 Here’s the reality: piecemeal solutions create piecemeal results.

-The teams winning in 2025 get it: the best tool isn't the one with the most features - it's the one that unifies everything without the complexity.
+The teams winning in 2026 know the best tool isn’t the one with the most features.
+It’s the one that unifies everything without the complexity.

 That means AI code reviews that actually understand your codebase.
 Security scanning that catches real threats, not false positives.
 Auto-fixes that save hours, not create more work.
 Enterprise compliance that doesn’t slow development.